rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: insert(unitId, position, ownerUnitId)   Boolean

+	:param String unitId:

+	.. raw:: html

-	:param String unitId: The id of the unit which should be inserted
+		The id of the unit which should be inserted
+	:param String position:

+	.. raw:: html

-	:param String position: The position where it should be inserted (above, below, inside)
+		The position where it should be inserted (above, below, inside)
+	:param String ownerUnitId:

+	.. raw:: html

-	:param String ownerUnitId: The id of the unit in whose context the new unit should be inserted
+		The id of the unit in whose context the new unit should be inserted